SebastianLopienski/CERN-commuter-info/README.md

 Feedback or comments?
 Mail me at Sebastian.Lopienski@cern.ch

 NOTE: `index.html` uses my Google Maps API key, which works for all referers (pages) matching \*.cern.ch/\*.
-If you want to use your key, generate it at https://console.developers.google.com/project
+If you want to use your key (e.g. to host this page outside CERN), then generate it at https://console.developers.google.com/project